 - The coir in Coco Loco behaves like little sponges...

 Other Options for Compressed Coconut Coir Bricks

-Many first-time growers will opt for the cheaper compressed bricks, which is totally OK as long as it is properly rehydrated and prepared before use in the garden.
+Many first-time growers will opt for the cheaper compressed bricks, which is totally OK if properly rehydrated and prepared before use in the garden.

 If you want to go with a compressed brick and can’t find the CANNA bricks, go with the General Hydroponics CocoTek Bale.
 It’s 5kg and contains a decent mix of coco pith and coco fibers.
-You don’t need to flush too much salt out of this product either, which is fantastic for first time growers.
+You don’t need to flush too much salt out of this product, which is fantastic for first-time growers.

 Other Options for Expanded Coconut Coir Bags

 B’Cuzz Coco 50L bags are another good option if you can’t find CANNA or Fox Farm products in your area.
-They have a partnership with a Sri Lankan coir producer, meaning they have full control over the production process as well.
+They have a partnership with a Sri Lankan coir producer, meaning they also have full control over the production process.
 It’s another great coir option.

 If You Want Coco Chips…

 - Roots Organics Coco Chips have a near perfect...